 NITRATE ANION CONCENTRATION

-It is known from the literature that in diluted nitric acid solution the reaction between nitrate ions and water radiolytic products leads to nitrite ion formation.
+It is known from the literature that in diluted nitric acid solution the reaction between nitrate ions and water radiolysis products leads to nitrite ion formation.
 Moreover, an increase of nitrate ion concentration induces increasing nitrite ion production [18].
-Nitrite ion is the most important radiolytic product of irradiated nitric acid solution because it directly affects the red-ox chemistry of several actinides [17].
+Nitrite ion is the most important radiolysis product of irradiated nitric acid solutions because it directly affects the red-ox chemistry of several actinides [17].
 For this reason, in this work the nitrate ion concentration was monitored by two different techniques.

 UV spectrophotometry